akingscote/akingscote.github.io/_posts/2024-11-20-microsoft-sentinel-log-poisoning.md

 As well as the above, in Microsoft Sentinels case, it can also be devastating bad for your wallet 😱

 Microsoft Sentinel is a cloud solution - there arent any servers to manage here.
 As with a lot of cloud products & services, the costs can mount up as you scale.
-For Log Analytics databases, a successful log poisioning attack could easily result in a [denial of wallet](https://portswigger.net/daily-swig/denial-of-wallet-attacks-how-to-protect-against-costly-exploits-targeting-serverless-setups) attack.
+For Log Analytics databases, a successful log spoofing attack could easily result in a [denial of wallet](https://portswigger.net/daily-swig/denial-of-wallet-attacks-how-to-protect-against-costly-exploits-targeting-serverless-setups) attack.
 Current upload costs for a single Log Analytics workspace depend on your pricing strategy, but if you're on Pay-As-You-Go, its as much as $5.38 per GB.

 ![](../images/log-poisoning/sentinel-pricing.png)

 Lets be clear, uploading 10,000 GB of logs, would cost you $53,800 a day if you are on a Pay-As-You-Go tier!

-With the log poisioning approach i'm about to show you, you may not even know that your logs are increasing!
+With the log spoofing approach i'm about to show you, you may not even know that your logs are increasing!

-Strictly speaking, this method really is more log-spoofing than log-poisoning.

 ## Microsoft Sentinel Log Ingestion
-Before we dive into how the *potential* log poisoning works, you'll need to understand how Microsoft Sentinel log ingestion works.
+Before we dive into how the *potential* log spoofing works, you'll need to understand how Microsoft Sentinel log ingestion works.

 You dont ingest logs into Microsoft Sentinel, but rather the Log Analytics workspace (database) behind it.
 Microsoft Sentinel is "just" a wrapper around the database.
 So the question become, how do you ingest logs into a Log Analytics workspace?